Mitigating Errors in Analog Quantum Simulation by Hamiltonian Reshaping or Hamiltonian Rescaling

-In real quantum devices, noise is unavoidable and can affect the results of quantum algorithms.
+\textbf{\em The effect of noise.} In real quantum devices, noise is unavoidable and can affect the results of quantum algorithms.
 This section analyzes the impact of noise on many-body spectroscopy technique using matrix perturbation theory, under the assumption that the noise strength is weak relative to the energy scale of the target Hamiltonian.
 Additionally, it is assumed that the noise is time-independent.

 Without loss of generality, we assume that the evolution of the noisy quantum simulator is described by the following Lindblad master equation:

 where $H_\text{exp} = H + H^{(1)}$ is the effective Hamiltonian in the experiment, $H^{(1)}$ represents the systematic error of the Hamiltonian (assumed to be small), $\mathcal{D}[\cdot] = \frac{1}{2} \sum_k (2L_k \cdot L_k^\dag - L_k^\dag L_k \cdot - \cdot L_k^\dag L_k)$ is the dissipator ($L_k$ are Lindblad operators), and $\mathcal{L}$ is the Liouvillian super-operator.
 Denote $\widetilde{\mathcal{D}}[\cdot] = -i[H^{(1)}, \cdot] + \mathcal{D}[\cdot]$ as the noise super-operator such that